Petar Bošković: Distinguished brothers Bošković

 Petar Boškovic was born on July 9, 1931, in the Montenegrin village of Brčeli situated near the coastal city and port of Bar.
 His father Ivo worked in the United States.Petar remained with his mother and brothers in Yugoslavia.
-Petar’s brother Djuro Bošković (1914–1945) was a lawyer, a revolutionary, a participant of the National Liberation struggle and a member of (OZNA) the security agency of Yugoslavia that existed between 1944 and 1952.
-Djuro became particularly prominent during the World War II battle of Sutjeska, when he reported to the military commanding staff that even though they lost two-thirds of the fighters, they can count on them as being in full force.
+Petar’s brother Đuro Bošković (1914–1945) was a lawyer, a revolutionary, a participant in the National Liberation struggle and a member of (OZNA) the security agency of Yugoslavia that existed between 1944 and 1952. Đuro became particularly prominent during the World War II battle of Sutjeska when he reported to the military commanding staff that even though they lost two-thirds of the fighters, they could count on them as being in full force.

 Petar’s brother national hero Milo Bošković (1911–1944) was killed in 1944 in the Jasenovac concentration camp.
-Their sister Velika was a fighter in the Yugoslav Partisans movement engaged with the Fourth proletarian montenegrin task force brigade.
+Their sister Velika was a fighter in the Yugoslav Partisans movement engaged with the Fourth Proletarian Montenegrin task force brigade.
+Petar's wife Branislava Boškovic was the grandchild of Ilija Krpić, who was a priest and one of the founders of the Serbian Cultural and educational society Prosveta.